The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning: An Explosion: The Kreuzer-Skarke Dataset

 The mid to late 1990s saw the creation of what still is, by several orders of magnitude, the largest database in Calabi-Yau 3-folds (about $10^{10}$, as we shall soon see), or, for that matter, the largest dataset in pure mathematics \footnote{ Comparable dataset include the GAP project \cite{gap} and related atlas \cite{atlas} on finite groups (about $10^7$), the graded rings project \cite{grdb} of algebraic varieties, especially Fano 3-folds (about $10^8$), the knots \cite{knots} database (about $10^6$) and the L-functions and modular forms database \cite{lmfdb} (about $10^6$). }.
 The idea is as before: how does one generalize $\IP^4$?
-We have seen weighting and taking products as ambient spaces, a natural next generalization is to take $A$ a toric variety.
+We have seen weighting and taking products as ambient spaces \footnote{ Another intermediate is to take products of weighted projective spaces, combining the ideas of the previous two datasets, this was performed in \cite{Kim:1989dq}. }, a natural next generalization is to take $A$ a toric variety.

 Space-time certainly does not permit an introduction to this vast subject of toric varieties, and the reader is referred to the classic of \cite{fultontoric}, the modern tome of \cite{schencktoric}, or such preludes as the pertinent chapter in \cite{mirror} and the brief introduction of \cite{Bouchard:2007ik,Closset:2009sv}, as well as the tutorial in the appendix of \cite{He:2009wi} in our present context.
 We also leave the readers to Appendix \ref{ap:toric} to fresh their memory on some notations.